The shockingly weird disappearance of Terrence Woods

 On the same day, Connie Johnson, disappeared in strange circumstances from Fog Mountain in Idaho, around 56 miles to the north.

 The Nez Perce-Clearwater National Forests are located in the heart of north-central Idaho.
-It stretches from the Oregon border on the west to the Montana border on the east and is bounded by the Idaho Panhandle National Forest on the north to the Salmon River on the south.
-It is located within the Latah, Nez Perce, Idaho, Clearwater and Lewis counties.
+They stretch from the Oregon border on the west to the Montana border on the east and are bounded by the Idaho Panhandle National Forest on the north to the Salmon River on the south.
+They are located within the Latah, Nez Perce, Idaho, Clearwater, and Lewis counties.

 The Nez Perce National Forest was created by Executive Order No. 854 signed by President Theodore Roosevelt.
 That Order, which became effective July 1, 1908, established the Forest from lands given up by the Bitter Root and Weiser National Forests.
 On October 29, 1934 part of Selway National Forest was added by Executive Order No. 6889.